executablebooks/github-activity/docs/use.md

 # User guide

+This tool has two main user interfaces:

+1. **A python library**: Given a GitHub org, repository, an initial git reference or date, use the [GitHub GraphQL API](https://developer.github.com/v4/) to return a DataFrame of all issue and PR activity for this time period.
+2. **A Command Line Interface** to render this activity as markdown, suitable for generating changelogs or community updates.

 These sections describe how to control the major functionality of this tool.

 ## Generate a markdown changelog